-SUBJECT: Municipal Service Review on the Central County Region: Draft Section on City of Napa
+SUBJECT: Municipal Service Review on the Central County Region: Final Section on City of Napa

-The Commission will review a draft section of its scheduled municipal service review on the central county region specific to the City of Napa.
-The draft section examines the availability and adequacy of municipal services provided by Napa in the context of the Commission's mandates to facilitate orderly growth and development and will serve as the source document to inform a pending sphere of influence update. section is being presented for discussion and feedback in anticipation of preparing a final version for future action.
+The Commission will consider formally accepting a final report on its scheduled municipal service review on the central county region specific to the City of Napa.
+The final report examines the availability and adequacy of municipal services provided by Napa in the context of the Commission's mandates to facilitate orderly growth and development and will serve as the source document to inform a sphere of influence update.
+This includes making determinative statements on specific governance and service factors prescribed under law.
+No substantive changes have been made to the report since its draft presentation in October with the exception of adding two new sections relating to road and storm drainage The Commission will also consider adopting a resolution confirming the determinative statements in the report.